deeppavlov/DeepPavlov/docs/integrations/yandex_alice.rst

     # Step 3: run server
     start_agent_server(agent, host='0.0.0.0', port=7051, endpoint='/agent', ssl_key='my.key', ssl_cert='my.crt')

-If your model is already a subclass of :class:`~deeppavlov.utils.deprecated.skill.skill.Skill` or a subclass of :class:`~deeppavlov.utils.deprecated.agent.agent.Agent` (see :doc:`skills </apiref/skills>` and :doc:`agents </apiref/agents>`) you can skip corresponding steps.
+If your model is already a subclass of :class:`~deeppavlov.deprecated.skill.skill.Skill` or a subclass of :class:`~deeppavlov.deprecated.agent.agent.Agent` (see :doc:`skills </apiref/skills>` and :doc:`agents </apiref/agents>`) you can skip corresponding steps.